 Another method is Tracing using a light box where you copy the design onto the fabric.
 You’ll need a marking pen.
 We have a couple that disappear with water.

 Today we can enlist our computer graphics programs and printers to produce transfer patterns.
 You can purchase special printer paper that allows you to print the transfer and then iron it onto your fabric.
 One source said that you could iron a design that you had photocopied using regular copy paper.
-I have not tried this and would suggest you give it a test on a scrap of fabric before doing a large project.
 It said copies made on ink-jet printers would not work.

-One thing I often forget to talk about is beginning and ending your work.
-For Redwork you can use whatever method you want that will work best with the stitch and the thread.
+For Redwork you can use whatever finishing method you want that will work best with the stitch and the thread.
 Your concern is to use a knot that can be either worked in later or a knot that can be concealed under the stitching.
 For example, if you are working on a shear material, you wouldn’t want to have the knot visible under the fabric.
 A waste note will almost always work for any stitch.
 To use a waste knot tie a knot in the end of the thread.
 The knot needs to be large enough so it won’t pull through the fabric.
 Go out several inches from where you will begin your stitching.
 From the top of your fabric put your needle through the fabric.
 The knot will be on top of the fabric.
 As you stitch, you can try to stitch over the end of the thread.
 When you are through stitching, clip the knot.
 Rethread your needle and weave the end back through the completed stitching on the back of the fabric.
-A star de-tailor (300-133-0001) also works great to weave the ends back in.
+A star de-tailor also works great to weave the ends back in.

 Want to try your hand at Redwork?
 Click here for a cute site with a whimsical alphabet.